downshift-js/downshift/README.md

 > `function(selectedItem: any, stateAndHelpers: object)` | optional, no useful default

+Called when the user selects an item and the selected item has changed.
+Called with the item that was selected and the new state of `downshift`. (see `onStateChange` for more info on `stateAndHelpers`).

+- `selectedItem`: The item that was just selected
+- `stateAndHelpers`: This is the same thing your `children` prop function is called with (see [Child Callback Function](#child-callback-function))

+### onSelect

+> `function(selectedItem: any, stateAndHelpers: object)` | optional, no useful default

-Called when the user selects an item.
+Called when the user selects an item, regardless of the previous selected item.
  Called with the item that was selected and the new state of `downshift`. (see `onStateChange` for more info on `stateAndHelpers`).